 SEB is a northern European financial services group.
 As a relationship bank strongly committed to delivering customer value, SEB offers financial advice and a wide range of financial services to corporate customers, financial institutions and private individuals in Sweden and the Baltic countries.
 In Denmark, Finland, Norway, Germany and the UK, SEB's operations focus on delivering a full-service offering to corporate and institutional clients and building long-term customer relationships.
-As of the date of this Prospectus, SEB serves more than four million private customers.
-As of 31st March, 2024, SEB had total assets of SEK 4,130 billion and total equity of SEK 209 billion.
-For the three months ended 31st March, 2024, SEB's net profit was SEK 9.5 billion and for the year ended 31st December, 2023, SEB's net profit was SEK 38.1 billion.
+Since 2022, SEB is selectively expanding its corporate banking business to Austria, Switzerland and Netherlands.
+As of the date of this Prospectus, SEB serves more than 1.3 million private full-service customers.
+As of 31st March, 2025, SEB had total assets of SEK 4,087 billion and total equity of SEK 235 billion.
+For the three months ended 31st March, 2025, SEB's net profit was SEK 7.8 billion.
+For the year ended 31st December, 2024, SEB's net profit was SEK 35.9 billion.

-SEB is organised into the following six divisions:
+Effective as of 1st January, 2025, SEB is organised into the following four divisions:

-- Large Corporates & Financial Institutions provides wholesale banking and investment banking services to large companies and institutional clients and investor services to institutional clients in SEB's core markets; - Corporate & Private Customers provides banking and advisory services to private individuals, and small and mid-sized companies (SMEs) and card services in the Nordic countries; - Private Wealth Management & Family Office provides comprehensive banking infrastructure, access to capital markets, financing solutions and individually tailored advisory services to entrepreneurs, high net worth individuals, foundations and professional family offices and their families and businesses in SEB's home markets; - Baltic provides retail, corporate and institutional banking services, such as trading and capital markets and transaction services, to clients in Estonia, Latvia and Lithuania.
-The financial results generated by structured finance, life and asset management services provided in these countries are recorded in the Large Corporates & Financial Institutions, the Life and the Asset Management operating segments, respectively; - Life provides all of the Group's different customer segments with pension and life insurance products; and - Asset Management manages SEB's mutual funds and tailored portfolios for institutional investors, retail and private banking clients, and distributes funds and mandates via Institutional Asset Management.
-Asset Management is reported in the operating segment Asset Management.
+- Corporate & Investment Banking (formerly Large Corporates & Financial Institutions) provides wholesale banking and investment banking services to large companies and institutional clients and investor services to institutional clients in SEB's core markets; - Business & Retail Banking (formerly Corporate & Private Customers) provides banking and advisory services to private individuals and small and medium-sized companies (SMEs) and card services in the Nordic countries; - Wealth & Asset Management (formerly Private Wealth Management & Family Office, Asset Management and Life) (i) provides comprehensive banking and advisory services, access to capital markets, financing solutions and individually tailored advisory services to high net worth private individuals and families, professional family offices and foundations in SEB's home markets, (ii) provides pension and insurance solutions to corporate customers and individuals, distributed through the SEB network and insurance brokers, and (iii) manages SEB's mutual funds and mandates via SEB's customer channels and Institutional Asset Management; and - Baltic provides full banking and advisory services to private individuals and small and medium-sized corporate customers in Estonia, Latvia and Lithuania.